Trans-Code/organizer-manual/logistics/README.md

 # Logistics

-There are several things that are important to remember when organizing a Django Girls event.
+There are several things that are important to remember when organizing a Trans*Code event.
 We won't try to explain everything in the smallest detail, but we will elaborate on some of most important things:

 ## Venue

 General rule about the venue: very often, you can get a space for free.
 Your targets are: big coworking spaces, hackerspaces, makerspaces, universities, local companies, and startups.
 These are the places that may be willing to offer you space for free (especially during weekends).

-The setup should allow you to sit everyone comfortably in small groups (teams of 3 + 1 coach).
-The best setup is just square tables (or two tables put together) with 4 chairs around them.
+The setup should allow you to sit everyone comfortably in small (3-10 people) groups.

 ### Power cords